Omar Gaither: Carolina Panthers

 Gaither was signed by the Carolina Panthers on July 31, 2011, played in all four pre-season games and ten regular season games (started four), and was released on March 13, 2012.

 Houston Texans

 The Houston Texans signed Gaither on August 9, 2012, but released him during final cuts.

 Oakland Raiders

-The Oakland Raiders signed Gaither on November 14, 2012, to replace the injured Travis Goethel.
+The Raiders signed Gaither on November 14, 2012, to replace the injured Travis Goethel.

 Gaither re-signed with the Raiders on July 29, 2013, but released him during final cuts.

 Atlanta Falcons

 The Atlanta Falcons signed Gaither, along with fellow Eagles teammate Jamar Chaney, on September 17, 2013, to replace the injured Sean Weatherspoon.